Why set-up a production or assembly activity in China ?

 Securing and better controlling procurement costs

-: the Covid-19 context of 2020 and 2021 has weakened the quality and procurement costs of many importers.
+: the Covid-19 context since 2020 has weakened the quality and procurement costs of many importers.
 China manufacturers

 are no longer able to deliver on time or at stable or predictable prices.
 Or local suppliers are going out of business or going bankrupt.
 This situation also affects consumer products imported by major trading companies in France.
 Some of these companies have decided to set up their own assembly or textile manufacturing facilities in China.